egel/blog/content/blog/configure_nginx_on_mac.md

   ![Logo of Sublime Text 3]({filename}/images/nginx_logo.png)
 </div>

-If you using your nginx configuration on mac in one file... you probably can do it better.
+If you store all your configurations for nginx servers on your Mac into single file... you probably can do it better.

-Take a look how to improve your server instances by separating it into folders, just like Apache did it with `sites-enables` and `sites-available`.
+Take a look how to improve your server instances by separating it into folders, just like Apache handle with it by `sites-enables` and `sites-available`.

-Default nginx installation didn't provide this but in few quick steps we can achieve this.
+Default nginx installation did not provide this but in few quick steps we can achieve this.

 Some example code snippets comes from [this gist][1].